 These first pictures were taken on Tuesday, 3rd June.

 The lantern returned to operation on Wednesday, 23rd July 2003.
-An Omega 'Pluslife' 100 W GLS lamp was installed, and a time switch fitted in the base (there had been a time switch installed in the base, but years of disuse meant that it was in poor condition).
+An Omega 'Pluslife' 100 W GLS lamp was installed, and a time switch fitted in the base (there had been a time switch installed already), but years of disuse meant that it was in poor condition).

-The Wardle Murray lantern, lit fore the first time in goodness knows how many years!
+The Wardle Murray lantern, lit for the first time in goodness knows how many years!

 Sadly, the beginning of 2009 saw the 'Dielikon' refractor suffer irreparable damage.

 Given that the lamp is undamaged, the fragile refractor may not have been the target of some mindless vandalism; instead, it may simply have fallen away from its mountings as a result of plastic fatigue.

 A small section of the refractor was found at the base of the column - I took it away with me for safe-keeping: